 The game does a great job of making you feel like a real secret agent, solving puzzles to work towards your ultimate goal.
 Though each level did not seem to be associated with one another (at least in the demo), this was an incredibly fun game that will be great as a party pleaser with friends.

-These are just a few of the games on the market, with plenty more coming out each passing month since the initial launch of the Oculus Touch.
+These are just a few of the best Oculus Touch games on the market.
 If you know of a title you think should be added to this list, be sure to let us know.
 Looking to pick up any of these?